Tips & Tricks To Get The Most Out Of Oktoberfest

 - If you do leave to nip outside for a smoke, a bathroom break or simply to enjoy a breath of fresh air, ensure that you alert the security guard on the door to your plans and check that he will allow you back inside.

 - Pace yourself and remember to eat and regular intervals throughout the day.
 The beer is strong and you don’t want to find yourself being escorted out in a drunken stupor.
 Try alternating full pints of beer with Radlers (half beer – half lemonade).

 - There’s only one waitress per table, so be friendly and polite and tip generously to speed up your service.

 - Bring plenty of cash.
 The food and beer is expensive and the cash machine queues are long.

 - Dance on the benches by all means, but never step up onto the tables or you risk being evicted from the tent.

-- Avoid visiting on the 3rd of October, as this is a local bank holiday and always the busiest day of the entire festival.
+- Avoid visiting on the local bank holiday, always the busiest day of the entire festival.

 - Don’t try to take your glasses home with you.
 The security guards check your bags on the way out and taking the glasses is considered theft.

 - Arrange a meeting place with your companions in case you lose each other.
 The festival site is vast and phone signal can be scarce.